bgodfrey/tutorials_devel/docs/tutorials/snap/tut_spec.md

 fpga = casperfpga.CasperFpga(snap)
 ```

-The katcp_port variable is set on line 13, and the roach variable is passed to the script at the terminal (remember that you typed python snap_tut_spec.py roachname).
+The katcp_port variable is set on line 13, and the snap variable is passed to the script at the terminal (remember that you typed python snap_tut_spec.py snapname).
 We can check if the connection worked by using fpga.is_connected(), which returns true or false:

 ```python
 if fpga.is_connected():